-If no networks are configured then the openSPOT3 switches to access point (AP) mode and starts broadcasting its own Wi-Fi network.
-This is indicated by the status LED:
+If no networks are configured then the openSPOT4 switches to access point (AP) mode and starts broadcasting its own Wi-Fi network.
+This is indicated by the Status LED:

-In this case, complete the steps described in the Initialization setup section of the user manual to set a Wi-Fi network for the openSPOT3.
+In this case, complete the steps described in the Initialization setup section of the user manual to set a Wi-Fi network for the openSPOT4.

 The AP mode SSID can be set in the AP SSID input field.
-By default there's no Wi-Fi password set for the openSPOT3's AP mode, but you can set one at the AP key input field.
+By default there's no Wi-Fi password set for the openSPOT4's AP mode, but you can set one at the AP key input field.
 The AP mode Wi-Fi channel can be set in the Channel number input field.
-If the Always start in AP mode checkbox is checked, then the openSPOT3 will always switch to AP mode after powered on even if there are configured Wi-Fi networks in the current configuration profile.
+Note that a connected Wi-Fi network's channel number will be used instead of the configured one while the openSPOT4 is connected to a Wi-Fi network.
+If the Always start in AP mode checkbox is checked, then the openSPOT4 will always switch to AP mode after powered on even if there are configured Wi-Fi networks in the current configuration profile.

 If a BSSID is configured for a network then it'll be used instead of the SSID.
-WEP encryption is also supported if the network key length is 5 or 13 characters.